getappmap/appmap/README.md

 ### events

 *Optional* list of events which were recorded during program execution.

-Without the `events` list, an AppMap describes the code of a particular repository.
-The `events` list details the sequence of function calls which occurred during actual program execution.
+Each object in this list is either a function call or a return from a function call which occurred during an actual program execution.

 #### Common attributes